 If you do not attend an Adventist university, you are welcome to apply directly through our office.
-We will guide you throughout the application and approval process as it is outlined below.
+We will guide you through the application and approval process as it is outlined below.

 If you DO attend an Adventist university, you will find the process outlined on this page: